interledger/interledger.github.io/docs/markdown/glossary.md

 ## Bandwidth

-The limit, set by a [router](#router), to the total value of ILP packets an account can send during a given time period.
-The limit may either be based on how much the router trusts the account-holder, or it may be used to prevent one account from tying up all of the router's bandwidth with its peers.
+The limit, set by a [router](#router), of the total value an account can have pending, or "in-flight" at any given moment in time.
+The limit may either be based on how much the router trusts the account-holder, or it may be used to prevent one account from tying up all of the router's liquidity with its peers.

 ## Clearing